mehrvarz/rtcchat/README.md

-1. Unlike other WebRTC solutions, rtc chat client will NOT instruct your device to contact any 3rd party servers, say, in order to retrieve your devices own public IP address. rtcchat comes with it's own STUN and signaling services.
+1. Unlike other WebRTC solutions, rtc chat client will NOT instruct your device to contact any 3rd party servers, say, in order to retrieve your devices own public IP address. rtcchat comes with it's own STUN and signaling services, as well as a web server.

 2. Installation couldn't be easier. rtc chat server is 100% selfcontained (it's a single executable).
 And there are no requirements to install any programming languages or 3rd party frameworks.